goldcoders/laravel-snowpack-inertia-vue/README.md

 <img width="1009" alt="Screen Shot 2021-05-30 at 6 08 58 PM" src="https://user-images.githubusercontent.com/28816690/120100224-21a7a700-c172-11eb-83d6-77a3d57757c9.png">

+## Caveats

+For production you need to use webpack small price to pay Well if your not using snowpack in dev you always pay the price anyway :p

 This is a working Example of Snowpack with Laravel , Inertia Js And Vue3